Smoking, Tobacco Use and HIV

 Most people know that there is a strong link between cigarette smoking and lung cancer.
 Lung cancer is very serious and usually fatal.
 Compared to non-smokers, smoking increases women's risk of lung cancer by 13 times -- and men's by 23 times.

-Scientists aren't sure why, but lung cancer is much more common in HIV+ smokers than HIV-negative smokers.
+Scientists are not sure why, but lung cancer is much more common in HIV+ smokers than HIV-negative smokers.
 It is thought that HIV drugs may play a role in increasing lung cancer risk, or that HIV attacking the immune system may leave the body less able to fight off cancer.

 In addition to lung cancer, smokers are also at higher risk for: